jsnmui/blogapi/README.md

 ## Endpoints, Parameters, Schema
 ### Routes
-In server.js, root route for the app.get(/) returns "Welcome to my API"
+In server.js, root route for app.get(/) returns "Welcome to my API"

 #### auth route for login and registration
 * router.post('/registration') - Register new users. userSchema is used.
 Password hasehd with bcrypt.hash.
 Token generated with jwt.sign.